 Digital Object Identifier (DOI)

 Dong, Chenfang; Wu, Yadi; Yao, Jun; Wang, Yifan; Yu, Yinhua; Rychahou, Piotr G.; Evers, B. Mark; and Zhou, Binhua P., "G9a Interacts with Snail and is Critical for Snail-Mediated E-Cadherin Repression in Human Breast Cancer" (2012).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 41.